Coronavirus: Temporary changes to our service

 - All groups run by Advonet and our Leep1 and Leeds Autism AIM services will be postponed or cancelled until further notice.
 We are fast developing ‘virtual’ and telephone versions.

 For example: Leep1 have set up a private Facebook group for their members.
 If you are a Leep1 member, you can request to join via their Facebook page

-- Leeds Autism AIM will be able to offer one-to-one appointments via email, Skype or phone – they will release more details on this in the next couple of days
+- Leeds Autism AIM will be able to offer one-to-one appointments via email, phone or WhatsApp – they will release more details on this in the next couple of days

 - All of our staff who are in groups more vulnerable to getting Coronavirus will be working from home

 If you have any questions about our approach, please email us at firstname.lastname@example.org.
 We thank you for your patience and understanding.